Suzanna-Linn/slua/docs/scripts-web2.md

 It uses the JavaScript library Markdown-it to convert markdown to HTML.
 There is also, commented, another library, Showdown, that does the same.

 There are examples in-world, including a Markdown Demo with the different markdown options.
-See on top of the page how to get the examples.
+Info on how to get the examples is on top of the page.

 <div class="script-box advanced">
 <h4>Notecard Display<span class="extra">HTML</span><span class="extra">CSS</span><span class="extra">JavaScript</span></h4>